 Federal Production by Location

 This dataset contains information on production on federal lands and waters.
-We have versions of these datasets available for both calendar and fiscal years 2007-2016.
+We have versions of these datasets available for calendar years 2007-2016 and for fiscal years 2008-2017.

 This dataset also includes county-level data about coal production on federal land.